 - In response, a group of five veterinarians wrote a letter to the editor of JAVMA objecting to the lack of adequate pain relief.
 (Hornstein SE, Stein R, Thompson D, et al. Questions analgesic protocols and conclusions of onychectomy study.
 J Am Vet Med Assoc.
 2005 Jul 1;227(1):89-93.)

 - Despite their own recommendations, the same authors subsequently did another study on declawing in which they provided equally poor pain control and only for 2 days.
 (Robinson DA, Romans CW, Gordon-Evans WJ, et al. Evaluation of short-term limb function following unilateral carbon dioxide laser or scalpel onychectomy in cats.
 J Am Vet Med Assoc.
 2007 Feb 1;230(3):353-8.)

-- This time, I personally wrote a Letter to the Editor of JAVMA about the lack of pain control, which was published.
+- This time, I personally wrote a Letter to the Editor of JAVMA about the lack of pain control.
 (Hofve JC.
 Objects to analgesic procedures in cat study.
 J Am Vet Med Assoc.
 2007 Feb 1;230(3):353-8.)

 - Efforts to correlate pain with physiologic parameters were not very useful.
 (Benson GJ, Wheaton LG, Thurmon JC et al. Postoperative catecholamine response to onychectomy in isoflurane-anesthetized cats.
 Effect of analgesics.
 Vet Surg 1991;20:222-225.)

 - Physiologic measurements did not correspond to pain.
 (Cambridge AJ, Tobias KM, Newberry RC et al. Subjective and objective measurements of postoperative pain in cats.
 J Am Vet Med Assoc 2000;217:685-690.)